One of the most underrated First Ladies of the 20th century is the intelligent, gentle and multi-talented Ellen Wilson – Woodrow Wilson’s first wife.

 Ellen Wilson was understandably tired, but in early 1914, about a year into Wilson’s presidency, she tripped in her bedroom and fell.
 It required medical attention, and Dr. Cary Grayson, the Wilsons’ personal physician was summoned.
 He quickly ascertained that while the fall was not serious (no broken bones or concussions,) it required care.
 It was a shock to her system, and she would have aches and pains for a while.

 He prescribed bed rest with conventional treatment, but Ellen’s body decided otherwise.
-When Dr. Grayson realize that Mrs. Wilson was not responding as expected, he looked further, and discovered discover that she was in late stages of Bright’s Disease, a kidney ailment, then always fatal.
+When Dr. Grayson realized that Mrs. Wilson was not responding as expected, he looked further, and discovered that she was in late stages of Bright’s Disease, a kidney ailment, then always fatal.
 She had had this disease for years and didn’t know it.

 It was still the Victorian age.
 Doctors did not share an ominous prognosis with the patient or the patient’s family, but in this case, Dr. Grayson knew Ellen.
 She was a “steel magnolia,” who demanded the truth.
 They both agreed to withhold the information, and the prognosis, from Woodrow.
 They knew he would be so unnerved that it would affect his own health, and might compromise his abilities as President.